codebytere/node-mac-contacts/README.md

 You should take care to specify parameters to the `contact` object to such a degree that you can be confident the first contact to be returned from a predicate search is the contact you intend to update.

+This method will return `false` if access to Contacts has not been granted.

+Example:

 ```js
 // Change contact's nickname from Billy -> Will
 const updated = contacts.updateContact({